AleoNet/welcome/documentation/guides/introduction/01_quick_start.md

 title: Quick Start
 sidebar_label: Quick Start
 ---
 Welcome to the Aleo Quickstart.
 This quickstart will guide you through the core concepts of building on Aleo.
-In this guide, you will be guided through the process of deploying and interacting with your own Aleo program directly on the web via the [Leo Playground](https://play.leo-lang.org).
+You will be guided through the process of deploying and interacting with your own Aleo program directly on the web via the [Leo Playground](https://play.leo-lang.org).

 ## What You'll Learn
 1. **Aleo Accounts:** Learn how to create an Aleo account and create private and public data.